 Submersible Pump: If you have a small sump pump, or a pool cover pump, these can be used to drain the Intex pool.
 Connect a garden hose, plug them in, and carefully place the pump in the bottom of the pool, near the edge.

 You can rent a small pump at a rental shop, or we have a nice variety of cover pumps.

 Skimmer or Return Hoses: You may have already realized that you could remove the hose from the pool filter and drain water right next to the pool.
 This will work, however only down to the level of the return.

 It’s always best to drain or pump out an Intex pool slowly.
 With the Easy Set pools, you may be tempted to deflate the top ring, and just sort of roll the water out.
 This can be dangerous!
 Not just to nearby plants or mulch beds, but the pool can rip or develop holes during the process.

 There’s a right way to drain your Intex pool, and then there’s the wrong way to do it.

 These guys obviously had no desire to maintain their pool the following year, and decided to flood the back yard, and post their method to YouTube, where you can watch the entire video.

 If you decide to dispose of your Intex pool (after all, they don’t last forever), please try to recycle the vinyl.
-Most landfills will accept your vinyl pool or vinyl liners for recycling.
+Most landfills will accept your vinyl pool for recycling.

 Enjoy your winter ~ see you next year!